AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 By default, four generated variations—all fueled by the prompt, guidelines, and content you added—are shown in the Canvas.

+## Choose Meta ads channel

+When generating a Meta ad, you can choose between Facebook or Instagram ads.

+Toggle the Meta ads channel option in the top menu bar to **Facebook** or **Instagram** to manage each channel's generated drafts.

-## Revise generated emails
+## Revise generated Meta ads

-Before selecting what to send for approval or publishing to [!DNL Content] you can edit email fragments or delete a variant from the set of generated emails.
+Before selecting what to send for approval or publishing to [!DNL Content] you can edit the Meta ads or delete a variant from the set of generated ads.

 **To revise generated variants**:

 * **To manually edit an email**, double-click into any of the email fragments (such as the subject line, header, or body copy) and edit as needed.

    The subject line and preheader only require a single click to edit, while the header, body copy, and CTA require a double-click.
+* **To change or select the call to action**, click the call to action button and select from an available button.
 * **To delete an email**, click to select the email title (for example, "Email 1/4") and click **[!UICONTROL Delete variant]**.

 ## Verify brand alignment

-To optimize the generated emails and ensure strict adherence to brand identity, leverage the power of the [Brand Validation panel](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).
-The Brand Validation pane illuminates areas for improvement.
-You can manually edit individual email fragments or [generate refined variants](/help/user-guide/create/generate-variants.md) of the initial result to achieve alignment with your brand.
+To ensure that the generated ads align with your brand identity, you can utilize the powerful [Brand Validation panel](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel).
+This panel highlights areas for improvement and allows you to manually edit specific ad fragments or [generate refined variants](/help/user-guide/create/generate-variants.md) to achieve brand alignment.

+See the [Brand validation](/help/user-guide/guidelines/brand-validation.md#brand-validation-panel) for more information.

 **To verify brand alignment using the Brand Validation panel**:

-1. Open the brand validation panel (brand validation icon in top menu bar) and toggle through each email to see how the generated content is checked against your guidelines and other GenStudio guidelines.
+1. Open the _Brand Validation_ panel (brand validation icon in top menu bar) and toggle through each ad to see how the generated content is checked against your guidelines and other GenStudio guidelines.
-1. [Manually revise emails](#revise-generated-emails), or [generate variants](/help/user-guide/create/generate-variants.md), to ensure your emails are closely aligned with your brand.
+1. [Manually revise emails](#revise-generated-emails), or [generate variants](/help/user-guide/create/generate-variants.md), to ensure your ads are closely aligned with your brand.

 See [Brand validation](/help/user-guide/guidelines/brand-validation.md#use-brand-validation-to-improve-content) for more information.